Chandler9Wilson/dealer-portal/static/README.md

 ## TODO

+* Add a mobile friendly menu for mobile to navbar.vue
-* rename this folder static seems like an incorrect name?
+* Rename this folder static seems like an incorrect name?